MicrosoftLearning/mslearn-fabric/Instructions/Labs/15-design-scalable-semantic-models.md

 # Design scalable semantic models

-In this exercise, you will work with model relationships specifically to address the need for role-playing dimensions.
-It will involve working with active and inactive relationships, and also Data Analysis Expressions (DAX) functions that modify relationship behavior.
+In this exercise, you will work with DAX functions to enhance flexibility and efficiency of data models, particularly through features like calculation groups and field parameters.
+By using these features together, you can make interactive reports without needing multiple visuals or complex DAX expressions, creating highly flexible and scalable semantic models.

 In this exercise, you learn how to:

-- Interpret relationship properties in the model diagram.
-- Set relationship properties.
-- Use DAX functions that modify relationship behavior.
+- Use DAX functions to modify relationship behavior.
+- Create calculation groups and apply them in dynamic time intelligence calculations.
+- Create field parameters to dinamically select and display different fields and measures.

 This lab takes approximately **30** minutes to complete.

-> **Note**: You need a [Microsoft Fabric trial](https://learn.microsoft.com/fabric/get-started/fabric-trial) to complete this exercise.

 ## Explore model relationships